woleet/woleet-openapi-js-client/docs/SignatureRequestApi.md

 Download the Signature Attestation document of a signature request.

-Use this operation to retrieve the Signature Attestation document of a signature request.&lt;br&gt; This PDF file summarizes the signature request and includes the proof bundle attached.&lt;br&gt; The proof bundle is a JSON file containing all the pieces of evidence:&lt;br&gt; - the audit trail&lt;br&gt; - the proof receipt of the signature of the audit trail by the platform&lt;br&gt; - the proof receipts of the signature of the file by the signers&lt;br&gt; Consequently, the Signature Attestation is only available once all the following conditions are met:&lt;br&gt; - the signature request is COMPLETED (by the platform) or CLOSED (by the requester)&lt;br&gt; - all the proofs receipts are available (ie. have been anchored)&lt;br&gt; - the audit trail is generated and signed by the platform and its proof receipt is available (ie. is anchored)&lt;br&gt; Once these conditions are met, the platform generates and signs the signature attestation and set the &#x60;attestationAnchorId&#x60; property.&lt;br&gt; This is a publicly accessible endpoint: authentication is not required to retrieve the signature attestation of a signature request (but its identifier need to be known).
+Use this operation to retrieve the Signature Attestation document of a signature request.&lt;br&gt; This PDF file summarizes the signature request and includes the proof bundle attached.&lt;br&gt; The proof bundle is a JSON file containing all the pieces of evidence:&lt;br&gt; - the audit trail&lt;br&gt; - the proof receipt of the signature of the audit trail by the platform&lt;br&gt; - the proof receipts of the signature of the file by the signers&lt;br&gt; Consequently, the signature attestation is only available once all the following conditions are met:&lt;br&gt; - the signature request is COMPLETED (by the platform) or CLOSED (by the requester)&lt;br&gt; - all the proofs receipts are available (ie. have been anchored)&lt;br&gt; - the audit trail is generated and signed by the platform and its proof receipt is available (ie. is anchored)&lt;br&gt; Once these conditions are met, the platform generates and signs the signature attestation and set the &#x60;attestationAnchorId&#x60; property.&lt;br&gt; This is a publicly accessible endpoint: authentication is not required to retrieve the signature attestation of a signature request (but its identifier need to be known).

 ### Example